kslamet/Flex-Salesforce-Integration/README.md

 ## Demo Time!

 At this point you should be all set. log into your Salesforce account, select the Service Console app, open the flex plugin in the CTI adapter and mark yourself as online.
 We will be making 3 inbound phone calls to Flex.

-The first inbound call to the phone number will directly connect to an agent, and a new 'Unknown Customer' record will be created and screenpopped.
+First inbound call to the phone number will directly connect to an agent, and a new 'Unknown Customer' record will be created and screenpopped.
 Update the customer's name, and create a new case linked to the customer record.
 Hangup the call.
 IMPORTANT NOTE: it takes some time for the temporary contact record to be created in Salesforce and to be searchable on Salesforce Global Search.
 Take time to explain the contact record creation happening behind the scene before picking up the task.

-The second inbound call will then do a data dip, and ask the customer if the call is about the previously created case.
+Second inbound call will do a data dip, and ask the customer if the call is about the previously created case.
 Click 1 (yes), and the call will connect to Flex agent, and the previously created case will be screenpopped.

-The third inbound call will again ask about the previously created case.
+Third inbound call will again ask about the previously created case.
 Click 2 (no), and after the cue, click 4 for claims related case (feel free to edit the created case details as required).
 A new case will be created, and customer will be connected to agent relating to the newly created case from IVR.

 Additionally, the Flex Agent is also able to make outbound call back to the customer (for example: if the call dropped) by using click to dial on the customer phone number on Salesforce.

 ## Resources

 Recorded video of the demo: [recording link](https://drive.google.com/file/d/1OQblG6YlE6r6I45NtIEzRc5dfsqSc5ij/view?usp=sharing)

 Scenario slide: [slide link](https://docs.google.com/presentation/d/1W4iA7saxJiU2aAHzrc2mtk0aW9EfYJ1XFgcUEdepMFk/edit?usp=sharing)